Zylann/SnowfeetEngine/doc/Scenes.md

 		},

 		// Here is a sub-scene instance.
-		// This one will be processed during the instancing process by the,
+		// This one will be processed during the instancing process by the
 		// ObjectDB system, so C++ objects can access final values without
 		// having to know they are sub-scenes.
 		333, {